josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 3. MT wants a cost-effective data store to serve the results from the batch scoring process.
 The reporting and visualization service should use this data store as opposed to connecting to costly compute clusters.
 Which data store do you propose, and how will the compute environment that performs batch scoring securely connect to this serving layer without exposing connection strings or other secrets?

+   The data can be stored in Azure SQL Database, which is a platform-as-a-service (PaaS) offering that minimizes operational overhead and provides a cost-effective way to store and serve the data for reporting and visualization.
+MT can create a JDBC connection to the Azure SQL Database within an Azure Databricks notebook and [write data from a DataFrame](https://docs.microsoft.com/azure/databricks/data/data-sources/sql-databases#write-data-to-jdbc), using the JDBC connection.
+They would use the `SaveMode.Append` write mode to append data to an existing SQL table, rather than overwriting the table each time.

+   To securely store the JDBC connection with SQL account details and other secrets, use Azure Key Vault, in addition to Key Vault-backed secret scopes within Azure Databricks.
+Azure Key Vault provides a service that allows you to securely centralize application secrets.
+The benefit of it being a centralized store of secrets, is that you only need to define those secrets, like connection strings or account keys, in one place which can be accessed by several Azure services as well as custom applications.

+   Azure Databricks has two types of secret scopes: Key Vault-backed and Databricks-backed.
+These secret scopes allow you to store secrets, such as database connection strings, securely.
+If someone tries to output a secret to a notebook, it is replaced by `[REDACTED]`.
+This helps prevent someone from viewing the secret or accidentally leaking it when displaying or sharing the notebook.

 _Visualization and reporting_

 1. Is Power BI an option for MT to use in visualizing the flight delays?